OpenTutor: a modular AI homeschool platform, leveraging a GitHub curriculum, an AI tutor, and a Discord classroom.

 This is a maintained learning library, not a fixed curriculum map.

-Parents and teachers curate it.
-AI helps turn it into rubric templates, lesson plan outlines, ready-to-post Discord announcements, assignment prompts, assessment banks, worksheets, and review materials.
+AI helps turn resources into rubrics, lesson outlines, announcements, worksheets, and review materials.

 Setup Guides